CSV Import

 - when CSV import is the right tool and when manual entry is still better

-- what file shape AtlasDays accepts
+- what file shape AtlasDays accepts, including the optional US State column

 - why a row can fail, be skipped as a duplicate, or trigger an overlap warning